-If you're just looking for great scenery, follow Ocean View Boulevard and Sunset Drive along the water's edge from the Monterey Bay Aquarium past Asilomar State Beach to Highway 68 (which will take you to Highway One).
+If you're just looking for great scenery, try this: Start at the Monterey Bay Aquarium and follow Ocean View Boulevard and Sunset Drive along the water's edge past Asilomar State Beach to CA Highway 68 (which will take you to CA Highway 1).

-For a less expensive golf course with views that rival Pebble Beach, try the Pacific Grove Municipal Golf Course where non-residents can play a round for less.Continue to 3 of 15 below.
+For a less expensive golf course with views that rival Pebble Beach, try the Pacific Grove Municipal Golf Course.
+Here non-residents can play a round for less.

-Stop #1: Inn at Spanish Bay
+Stop #1: The Inn at Spanish Bay

-Because there's little of interest to see between the CA Hwy 1 gate and Spanish Bay, I recommend entering the 17-Mile Drive from Pacific Grove.
-From downtown Monterey, follow Ocean View Boulevard and Sunset Drive along the water's edge from the Monterey Bay Aquarium past Asilomar State Beach.
+Because there's little of interest to see between the CA Highway 1 gate and Spanish Bay, enter the 17-Mile Drive from Pacific Grove instead.
+Follow the directions for the alternative drive above past Asilomar State Beach.
 Shortly after the road turns inland, you'll see a sign for the 17-Mile Drive entrance.

-If you enter the 17-Mile Drive through the Pacific Grove gate, this is a good place for a lunch stop.
+If you enter the 17-Mile Drive through the Pacific Grove gate, the hotel is a good place for a lunch stop.
 Or even better, reverse this tour and go in through Carmel, ending here just in time to enjoy the bagpiper who signals the close of the golf course every evening, passing right by their outdoor patio.

-It's called Spanish Bay to honor explorer Don Gaspar de Portola, who camped here with his ship's crew in 1769 while exploring the coastline and trying to find the Monterey Bay.
+It's called Spanish Bay to honor explorer Gaspar de Portolà, who camped here with his ship's crew in 1769 while exploring the coastline and trying to find the Monterey Bay.

 Spanish Bay is the first stop that many visitors make along the 17-Mile Drive, with a big parking lot and a pretty beach.
-You'll find quite a few picnic tables there, but if you resist the urge to plop down at the first one you see and drive a bit further past China Rock, you'll find some quieter spots.Continue to 5 of 15 below.
+You'll find quite a few picnic tables there, but if you resist the urge to plop down at the first one you see and drive a bit further past China Rock, you'll find some quieter spots.

 Stop #3: Restless Sea

 Between the sandy beach at Spanish Bay and Point Joe (which is just up the road), the ocean always seems restless.
-Some say it's because of ocean currents coming close to shore or submerged rocks, but you don't have to know the why to enjoy the result.
-The ocean's constant motion brings food to the local marine life, and a large kelp forest grows in calmer waters near the shore.Continue to 6 of 15 below.
+Some say it's because of ocean currents coming close to shore or submerged rocks, but you don't have to know the 'why' to enjoy the result.
+The ocean's constant motion brings food to the local marine life, and a large kelp forest grows in calmer waters near the shore.

 Stop #4: Point Joe

-When European explorers first came to this part of the California coast, they often mistook Spanish Bay for the Monterey Bay, its bigger counterpart to the north - and many of them met disaster on the rocks as they tried to make their way to shore.
+When European explorers first came to this part of the California coast, they often mistook Spanish Bay for the Monterey Bay, its bigger counterpart to the north, and many of them met disaster on the rocks as they tried to make their way to shore.

-Ships that wrecked here include the iron-hulled St. Paul which crashed on a foggy night in 1896, then hung onto the rocks for 3 months before sinking - and the steamer Celia which got lost in the fog and wrecked in 1906.
-Both crews and the St. Paul's livestock cargo were rescued, but the Celia's load of lumber was lost.Continue to 7 of 15 below.
+Ships that wrecked here include the iron-hulled St. Paul which crashed on a foggy night in 1896, then hung onto the rocks for three months before sinking, and the steamer Celia which got lost in the fog and wrecked in 1906.
+Both crews and the St. Paul's livestock cargo were rescued, but the Celia's load of lumber was lost.

-Stop #5: China Rock
+Stop #5: Bird Rock

-The only restroom along the 17-Mile Drive is at Bird Rock.Continue to 9 of 15 below.
+The only restroom along the 17-Mile Drive is at Bird Rock.

-Stop #7: Harbor Seals
+Stop #6: Harbor Seals

 Fanshell Overlook and Cypress Point Lookout are favored spots for mother harbor seals to deliver their babies.
-During pupping season (April 1 to June 1), Fanshell Overlook and Cypress Point are both closed to give the little ones and their mothers some much-needed quiet.Continue to 10 of 15 below.
+During pupping season (April 1 to June 1), both overlooks are closed to give the little ones and their mothers some much-needed quiet.

-Stop #8: Cypress Point Lookout
+Stop #7: Cypress Point Lookout

 Just past Fanshell Overlook, the 17-Mile Drive enters the 5,300-acre Del Monte Forest of Monterey Cypress trees, which you can see in the distance from this favorite vista point.

 Nearby in Crocker Grove is the largest of all Monterey cypress trees, named for Charles Crocker, who established the 17-Mile Drive in 1881.

-Stop #9: The Lone Cypress
+Stop #8: The Lone Cypress

 Oddly, the most popular stop on the 17-Mile Drive also has the fewest places to park.
-You may need to exercise some patience while waiting for a space to open up.Continue to 12 of 15 below.
+You may need to exercise some patience while waiting for a space to open up.

-Stop #10: Ghost Tree
+Stop #9: Ghost Tree

 This Monterey cypress tree gave up the ghost (pun intended) some time ago, and the elements have bleached its trunk white over time.
 People like the way it looks so much that they've built a wall around its roots to keep it in place.
-The orange-colored stuff on the rocks is called lichen.Continue to 13 of 15 below.
+The orange-colored stuff on the rocks is called lichen.

-Stop #11: Lodge at Pebble Beach
+Stop #10: Lodge at Pebble Beach

 Shortly after you pass the Lodge, you'll see signs for the Carmel exit.
-Take that and not only will you avoid any backups at Hwy 1, but you'll end up in scenic downtown Carmel.Continue to 15 of 15 below.
+Take that and not only will you avoid any backups at Highway 1, but you'll end up in scenic downtown Carmel.

 17-Mile Drive Map